 Essaouira – Astapor Home of the Unsullied

-From the desert to the coast of Morocco is where you’ll find Essaouira the modern day location of Astapor, home of the Unsullied.
-Daenerys isn’t the only one to pay a visit to this historical city.
-Its claim to fame is of being a favored city of the late Jimi Hendrix, as well as countless others.
+From the desert to the coast of Morocco is where you’ll find Essaouira the modern-day location of Astapor, home of the Unsullied.
+Daenerys isn’t the only one to pay a visit to this historic city.
+Its claim to fame is of being a favoured city of the late Jimi Hendrix, as well as countless others.
 What makes Essaouira so unique is the mix of European, Arab, and African elements.
 Many of the Game of Thrones filming locations in Morocco were shot on the Scala, the old Portuguese fortifications.

 Astapor is the southern most of the three great city-states of Slaver’s Bay and a noted stopping point for ships bound from Qarth to the Free Cities and Westeros.
 Astapor is home of the infamous Unsullied, eunuch slave-soldiers. -GOT wiki